 The ERP Software is a complex thing to handle and therefore, you need someone to help you with its successful completion.
-So, you must know that you will have to pay extra for an implementation consultant.
+So, you must know you must pay extra for an implementation consultant.
 This individual will help you with the smooth working of the software throughout the process.

-If you are opting for perpetual licensing then you must pay extra fee for data servers and other hardware infrastructure to help the ERP system work efficiently.
-However, you need not worry if you are employing the subscription licensing for your business.
+If you are opting for perpetual licensing, then you must pay an extra fee for data servers and other hardware infrastructure to help the ERP system work efficiently.
+However, you need not worry if you are employing subscription licensing for your business.

 IV.
 Other Costs

-There are certain other costs you might have to incur while implementing the ERP software for your business.
+You might have to incur certain other costs while implementing the ERP software for your business.
 These features are additional and not included in the base plan.
 Some of the common ones are IT staff, customer support, maintenance and upgrading among others.
 These are basic to its functioning so, you cannot miss out on them.